rackerlabs/support-how-to/content/how-to/account-management/rackspace-billing-faq/index.md

     Rate* varies based on the service level that you choose for your cloud account.

-The Service Level Rate *minimums* are based on the service level that you choose for your cloud account.
-The minimums represent the minimum monthly charge for the service.
-If the cost of the resources that you use in a month exceeds the minimum, the Service Level Rate minimum does not apply.
-If your costs for a month are less than the minimum, the difference between your usage costs and the Service Level Rate minimum are added to your bill.
+The Service Level Rate *minimums*, based on the service level that you choose for your cloud account, represent the minimum monthly charge for the service.
+If the cost of the resources you use in a month exceeds the minimum, the Service Level Rate minimum does not apply.
+If your costs for a month are less than the minimum, your bill includes the difference between your usage costs and the Service Level Rate minimum.
 {{</ accordion >}}

 {{< accordion title="Why am I being billed for a service when I'm not using it?" col="in" href="accordion12" >}}